mattfbacon/vscode-theme/README.md

 This theme is a derivative of [Noctis](https://github.com/liviuschera/noctis).
 It is modified to embrace semantic rather than syntactic highlighting.

+Make sure you install the JetbrainsMono Nerd Font Mono font, otherwise your editor will probably fall back to a proportional font and look really ugly.
+You can get it here: <https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/JetBrainsMono/Ligatures>

 ## Companions

 - Rainbow CSV